-Senren is a 3rd year PhD candidate in actuarial science at Cass Business School.
+Senren is a final year PhD candidate in actuarial science at Cass Business School.
 He has a Bachelor of Commerce (Honours) and a Master of Commerce (Actuarial Science) in the University of Melbourne.
 His research interest is on boundary-crossing probabilities for stochastic processes and their applications in insurance and finance.
 These probabilities are not easy to solve, but have numerous applications in option pricing, operations research, statistics, insurance and many other contexts.
 The aim of his research is to develop methods or algorithms that are both theoretically justified and computationally efficient in calculating the boundary-crossing probabilities.

 - Master of Commerce (Actuarial Science), The University of Melbourne/Melbourne Business School, Australia, Feb – Dec 2014

 - Bachelor of Commerce (Honours), The University of Melbourne, Australia, Feb 2010 – Dec 2013

 - Lead Tutor, City, University of London, Sep 2015 – present